HomeMichelle Cullerton-Conforti

 Michelle Cullerton-Conforti, MEP

-Michelle Cullerton-Conforti is Tidal Basin’s Senior Director of Senior Program Managers & Expert Advisors.
+Michelle Cullerton-Conforti is a Senior Director on the Major Programs and Advisory Services team for Tidal Basin.
 In addition to her project management experience, she has ~20 years of experience developing and implementing homeland security, disaster management, and housing recovery programs.
-Prior to her current role, Michelle served as Assistant Commissioner, Homeland Security and Emergency Preparedness for the Chicago Fire Department (CFD) where she administered a portfolio of over $100M in Department of Homeland Security (DHS) grant programs.
-Before her time at CFD, she served at the Chicago Office of Emergency Management and Communications (OEMC) where she focused on large-scale incident and event planning and response.
-Prior to her roles at the local level, Michelle was in private sector consulting where she served as a hazardous materials responder on long-term deployments to federally declared disasters throughout the nation.
+Prior to her current role, Michelle served as Assistant Commissioner, Homeland Security and Emergency Preparedness for the Chicago Fire Department (CFD) where she administered a $100M+ portfolio in Department of Homeland Security (DHS) grant programs.
+Before her time at CFD, she served at the Chicago Office of Emergency Management and Communications (OEMC), where she focused on large-scale incident and event planning and response.
+Prior to her roles at the local level, Michelle was in private sector consulting, serving as a hazardous materials responder on long-term deployments to federally declared disasters throughout the nation.

 Education